bkpearse/bkpearse/README.md

 I'm a data analyst turned platform engineer who loves building reliable systems, insightful dashboards, and developer tooling that makes teams faster.
 When I'm not automating workflows, you'll find me poring over football analytics, reading sci-fi, or experimenting with new recipes in the kitchen.

 ## Current Projects
-- **Observability Jumpstart** – Rolling out a plug-and-play observability stack that brings trace, metrics, and log visibility to small teams in under an hour.
+- **UX Optimiser** – A team of UX professionals in an app, sounds cool, can it be done?
-- **Infra Insights Toolkit** – Crafting notebooks and dashboards that help stakeholders understand infrastructure spend and performance trends.
+- **FPL Insights** – Terribly trying to find an edge.
-- **DevEx Office Hours** – Hosting community sessions focused on improving local developer environments and CI/CD ergonomics.
+- **n8n workflows** – Hosting workflows, focused on automating mundane tasks and leveraging Gemini in google work spaces.

 ## Skills & Tools
 - **Languages:** Python, SQL, TypeScript, Go (learning)